michaeljoseph04/gis_intro/ReadMe.md

 colnames(collisions) <- names
 collisions <- na.omit(collisions)
 ```
 Then I will filter to retrieve the collisions from 2018.
-This involves some data manipulation with `ddplyr`.
+This involves some data manipulation with `dplyr`.
 First, I select only the x and y columns and the date variable.
 I choose to rename the variables as I go (by specifying first the desired field name just for ease of reference.
 Then I create a field with `mutate()` in which I extract the first four characters of the date variable.
 For this I use the substring function `substr`, in which I specify the point to start and stop extracting characters in the date string.
 Since I am only going to be using dates from 2018, I actually replace the old date field by assigning it the same variable name ("date").
 From there, I filter for the values of 2018 and then drop the date field, leaving me with just the coordinates:
 ```
 collisions <- collisions %>%
   select(x = X, y = Y, date = INCDATE) %>%